 Fine Artist.
-I am a multi-media artist working in painting, sculpture, and printmaking.
+I am a multi-mediums artist working in painting, sculpture, and printmaking.

 Past exhibitions addressing incarceration and art

 Inside Out.
 Atlantic Cape Community College Art Gallery February 6 through March 10, 2018.

 This exhibition includes my work along with four artists who are currently incarcerated at various prisons throughout the United States: Christopher Bujanda, Steve Fegan, Jesse Osmun and Jerome Washington.
 I am exhibiting monoprints, paintings, bronzes and two sculptures made from the letters of prisoners that I receive in the project Prisoner Express. , at Atlantic Cape Community College Art Gallery

 “Oh, the letters I have written”, paper cast of large bird made from prisoners’ letters 15x12x12″

 In pursuit of the naive, bronze, 15x7x7″

 Without the wall.
 Philadelphia City Hall, June 2014.

 (After the exhibition at Rosenfeld Gallery – see below – this exhibition traveled to City Hall and was renamed “Without the wall.”